Hari-N-2005/Hari-N-2005/README.md

 Hi!
 I have knowledge in **HTML**, **CSS**, and **JavaScript**.
 Currently, I'm exploring **Node.js** and **React.js** to expand my skillset.

-I love building intuitive and responsive web applications, and I enjoy solving coding challenges and puzzles in my free time!
+- 🌱 I’m always eager to learn new technologies and improve my coding skills.
+- 💻 I’m currently working on a full-stack project that integrates React.js with Node.js.
+- 🎯 My goal is to become a proficient full-stack developer and contribute to impactful projects.
+- 🎨 I love experimenting with design and building visually appealing UIs.

+Fun fact: I enjoy solving puzzles and exploring logical challenges to keep my brain sharp!

 ---